 By this Agreement, HHI grants to the Student, a non exclusive, revocable license to access: (i) the course content housed on the HHI Learning Center (“HHILC”) website and application, which is an online learning platform.
 Books and Materials**

-The costs associated with this category include books, graduation certificate and materials (HHILC application, textbooks, educational and promotional materials).
+The costs associated with this category include graduation certificate and materials (HHILC application).
 All Course Materials are considered used and consumed by the Student upon acceptance of delivery.
 If a Student resides in a foreign country, and the government of the country in which Student resides were to assess a tax/duty on the shipment or importation of HHI’s Books and Materials, the Student would be responsible for paying those taxes/duties to the appropriate taxing authority.

 - Refund Policy and Withdrawal Policy

-A. A Student who cancels within 7 days of enrollment but before instruction begins (“7 Day Cancellation Period”) would be entitled to a refund of all monies paid to HHI by the Student minus $300, which covers an administrative fees.
-This is NOT applicable to the Medloanfinance payment plan which is a $430 Deposit which is non-refundable.
+A. A Student who cancels within 7 days of payment but before instruction begins (“7 Day Cancellation Period”) would be entitled to a refund of monies paid to HHI by the Student minus $400, which covers administrative and set up fees.
+This is NOT applicable to the payment plan which is a $339 Deposit which is non-refundable.
 After expiration of the 7 Day Cancellation Period, no fees will be refundable.
 No refunds will be given if a student terminates or withdrawal occurs after 7 days from enrollment.
-Due to the inherent variability in each Student’s dedication, effort, performance, and other facts pertaining to each Student’s ability to absorb and learn the course curriculum, HHI cannot and will not refund fees to any student who chooses to notify Hippocrates Health Institute of a desired withdrawal or termination from learning in HLMCP.
+Due to the inherent variability in each Student’s dedication, effort, performance, and other facts pertaining to each Student’s ability to absorb and learn the course curriculum, HHI cannot and will not refund fees to any student who chooses to notify Hippocrates Health Institute of a desired withdrawal or termination from learning in HLOP.
 Student Transfer .
 Students moving from one class date to another class date incur a transfer fee of $200, which includes the cost of administrative changes: re-administration technology set up for new class.
 Miscellaneous Provisions

 - Choice of Law.
 This Agreement shall be interpreted in accordance with the laws of the State of Florida, without regard to the conflict of laws principles thereof.